5 Trails in California that are every runner’s delight

-Contrary to how it sounds this trail is full of unique terrain, mountains, sand dunes etc. that are a delight for all kinds of trail runners and trekkers but its most eye catching features are the canyon hikes.
+Contrary to how it sounds this trail is full of unique terrain, mountains, sand dunes etc. that is a delight for all kinds of trail runners and trekkers but its most eye-catching features are the canyon hikes.
 Another hike I would suggest newbies only take during moderate climates.
 You can also reroute to some other breathtaking destinations like the Red Cathedral or the Gower Gulch.

 Anza Borrego State Park